som-shahlab/ehr-rwe/README.md

 ## Installation

-We've provided a small set of annotated `pain-anatomy` releations from the 2014 ShARe/CLEF dataset.
+We've provided a small set of annotated `pain-anatomy` relations from the 2014 ShARe/CLEF dataset.

 ## Tutorials